 - Remarketing: Have you ever looked for something online and days later, seen an advertisement for that same product pop up on the side of your screen?
 That’s remarketing, and it allows you to stay top-of-mind even after a candidate has left your site.

 Who is Responsible for Creating a Career Site?

 One of the biggest decisions that any company makes when they decide to create or revamp their career website is whether or not to keep it in-house: “Is this something we can do with our own marketing and IT teams or should we hire a vendor who specializes in this niche?”

 Our objective answer, in the vast majority of cases, is to outsource the creation of your career site to a reliable niched vendor.
 Whether you use our company, S2E Solutions, or another vendor, the resulting candidate experience will be noticeably better if you get help from someone who specializes in talent marketing rather than consumer marketing.

 The candidates you want to recruit are a completely separate audience from your consumers.
 Just because someone may want to buy your product doesn’t mean they want to work for you.
 That’s why you need someone who understands the psychology of your ideal candidate and knows how to get them to connect with your employer brand.
 Otherwise, you risk drawing in the wrong type of candidate or missing out on someone more promising—both of which hurt your company in the long run.

 Your career site is the first impression you make to prospective candidates.
 Just like you wouldn’t show up to a job interview in shorts and a tee-shirt, you can’t afford to start off on the wrong foot with a lackluster career site.
 That’s where we come in.
 S2E Solutions can help you design a responsive, stylish website optimized to help you attract and convert top talent.
-Give our experts a call today and see what S2E Solutions can do for you.
+Visit with Stuey today for a career website audit or give our experts a call today and see what S2E Solutions can do for you.